microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 Overview ruler:

-This ruler is located beneath the scrollbar on the right edge of the editor and gives an overview of the decorations in the editor.
+This ruler is located beneath the scroll bar on the right edge of the editor and gives an overview of the decorations in the editor.

 - `editorOverviewRuler.border`: Color of the overview ruler border.
 - `editorOverviewRuler.findMatchForeground`: Overview ruler marker color for find matches.